OoDeLally/anki-add-hooks-userscripts/README.md

 3- Make sure Tampermonkey extension can access files from your computer:

     1- Go to `chrome://extensions` with Chrome.
     2- Find `Tampermonkey` and click `Details`.

-    3- Find the `Allow access to file URLs` setting and turned it on.
+    3- Find the `Allow access to file URLs` setting and turn it on.

 You need this so that `my_website_com_dev_hook.user.js` is allowed to require local file `my_website_com_dev_hook_required.js`.